Fluctuations of the 2-spin SSK model with magnetic field: Introduction

-The SSK (with zero magnetic field $h=0$) was introduced by Kosterlitz, Thouless and Jones \cite{KTJ} by analogy with the Sherrington-Kirkpatrick model with Ising spins.
-The spherical model with quadratic spins which we study here turns out to have a rather different behavior from the SK model with Ising spins or the $p$-spin models with $p\ge 3$, including spherical models.
-This is because the quadratic nature of the Hamiltonian and the continuous state space reduce the complexity of the \emph{energy landscape}, which is not exponential as in other ``true'' spin glasses.
+\paragraph{Model with zero magnetic field.} The SSK (with zero magnetic field $h=0$) was introduced by Kosterlitz, Thouless and Jones \cite{KTJ} by analogy with the Sherrington-Kirkpatrick model with Ising spins.
+The spherical model with quadratic spins which we study here turns out to have a rather different behavior from the SK model with Ising spins or the $p$-spin models with $p\geq 3$ (including such higher spin spherical models).
+This is due to the fact that the quadratic nature of the Hamiltonian and the continuous state space reduce the complexity of the \emph{energy landscape}, which is not exponential as in other ``true'' spin glasses.
 Indeed, spin glasses are commonly characterized by the existence of an exponential (in $N$) number of critical points of the Hamiltonian for generic realizations of the disorder, while in the quadratic case on the sphere, this number is at most linear and indeed is $O(1)$ as the size of the magnetic field increases to order 1.
 See \cite{auffinger-cpx} Theorem 2.8 and Remark 2.11, as well as \cite{FD}, Section 3.
 These differences with other spin glasses are also reflected in our methods, which come largely from random matrix theory.

-Nevertheless, the model without magnetic field exhibits an interesting phase transition at the critical temperature $\beta=1$, which was already identified by Kosterlitz-Thouless-Jones.
-The SSK without magnetic was studied by Panchenko and Talagrand in \cite{panchenko-talagrand}.
-J. Baik and J. O. Lee \cite{baiklee} used recent results in random matrix theory including the local semicircle law and the method of steepest descent to obtain second order asymptotics for the free energy.
-They later applied the same methods to analyze a number of variants of the spherical model, including the bipartite SSK model as well as a model including a deterministic Curie-Weiss term in the Hamiltonian.
+Nevertheless, the model exhibits an interesting phase transition at the critical temperature $\beta=1$, which was already identified by Kosterlitz-Thouless-Jones.
+The SSK without magnetic field (including higher spin models) was studied by Panchenko and Talagrand in \cite{panchenko-talagrand}.
+Baik and Lee \cite{baiklee} used results in random matrix theory including the local semicircle law and the method of steepest descent to obtain second order asymptotics for the free energy.
+They later applied the same methods to analyze a number of variants of the spherical model, including the bipartite SSK model as well as a model including a deterministic Curie-Weiss term in the Hamiltonian \cite{baiklee1,baiklee2,BLW}.
 The latter model, although its definition is relatively simple, has an intricate phase diagram comprising three different regimes, which the authors of \cite{BLW} term ferromagnetic, paramagnetic and spin glass.